A Family Guide to 2nd Grade

 Reading and Writing

-In English language arts (English language arts is the academic subject of reading and writing.), 2nd grade students learn to:
+In English language arts (ELA), 2nd grade students learn to:

 - Read and understand grade-level text and figure out meaning of unknown words when reading